segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid-audiences/index.md

 ### Sending additional user traits
 Segment supports sending Engage user profile traits to SendGrid Contact User Attributes.
 The following additional manual configuration steps are required:

-1. Use Engage's [Trait Enrichment](https://segment.com/docs/engage/trait-activation/trait-enrichment/) to configure Engage to include specific user profile traits when syncing users to the SendGrid List.
+1. Use [Trait Enrichment](/docs/engage/trait-activation/trait-enrichment/) to include specific user profile traits when syncing users to a SendGrid List.
 2. Standard **User Attributes**: The **Sync Audience** Action's **User Attributes** field should be used to map **First Name**, **Last Name**, **Address Line 1**, **Address Line 2**, **City**, **State/Province/Region**, **Country**, and **Postal Code** values to Sendgrid.
 3. Non-standard **User Attributes**: The **Sync Audience** Action's **Custom Fields** field should be used to map non-standard or custom **User Attribute** to SendGrid.
 Note that these **User Attributes** must be pre-defined in SendGrid.
 Segment supports sending only string, number, and date values via the **Custom Fields** field.